 I am an avid New York Times "36 Hours" loyalist.
 Whether it's Cincinnati or Shanghai, the first thing I do when I book a trip is read the 36 Hours guide to that city.
-Sometimes the tips are spot on, sometimes they're great, but not worthy of your limited time, and very rarely, they are huge flops.
+Sometimes the tips are spot on, sometimes they're OK, but not worthy of your limited time, and very rarely, they are huge flops.
 Here, I share my own weekend guides to cities I've come to know in my own not-so-subtle nod to "36 Hours".

 *Asterisked recommendations were originally recommended by the NYT, and have received my firsthand mark of approval.

 Siem Reap took us by surprise.
 We were expecting to use the city as a launchpad from which to tour the Angkor Wat temple compound, and little else.
 What we found instead was a bustling little river town, with a small but rich art scene, a strong ex-pat community, and delicious food and drinks aplenty.
 Despite having been built on the tourism industry, Siem Reap boasts an authentically Cambodian charm with a welcomed infusion of Western influence.